Bittern, Herons and Egrets in East Africa

 Madagascar Pond Heron (Ardeola idea) is an endangered migrant from Madagascar where they breed between May to October.
 They prefer lake shores with vegetation.
 Photo Per Holmen

-Rufous-bellied Heron (Aredeola rufiventris) is rare in densly vegetated marshes and flooded grassland.
+Rufous-bellied Heron (Ardeola rufiventris) is rare in densely vegetated marshes and flooded grassland.
 Uncommon resident and local migrant.
 Female, the male doesn’t have a white throat.

 Striated Heron also known as Mangrove or Green-backed Heron (Butorides striata atricapilla) is found at water bodies fringed by trees and shrubs.
 Fairly common and wide spread in Africa.